collective/collective.easyslideshow/src/collective/easyslideshow/README.txt

 Upgrading to 3.x
 ================

-When upgrading to EasySlideshow 3.0 or greater, you will need to first upgrade to 2.2.
-Version 2.2 removes dependencies on p4a.subtyper.
+When upgrading to EasySlideshow 3.0 or greater, you will need to first upgrade to 2.3.
+Version 2.3 removes dependencies on p4a.subtyper.

 Steps for upgrading:
 --------------------

-1. Install version `2.2` into your existing Lineage powered site
+1. Install version `2.3` into your existing EasySlideshow powered site
 2. Go to the Plone Site Setup and from the Add-Ons panel click the button to upgrade EasySlideshow
 3. Install version `3.x`